crbl-studio/games/docs/book/src/introduction.md

 ## Layout

 In part two, every component of the project is split under multiple subchapters.
-Each component should have a description subchapter, describing what it is, what it is used for, etc. Components containing an API should have an API subchapter, describing all of its endpoints, the expected data, and the return data.
+Each component should have a main chapter which includes its description, describing what it is, what it is used for, etc. Components containing an API should have an API subchapter, describing all of its endpoints, the expected data, and the return data.

 ```admonish warning "**WIP**"
 Work in progress parts are marked like this.
 This paragraph should include a